Sally (1929 film): Plot

+The next day, Sally is performing at the inn.
+Hooper and Rosie are in the audience ordering dinner.
+Sally sings "All I Want to Do-Do-Do is Dance".
+Hooper recognizes Sally's talent during her performance and becomes her agent, convincing Sally to impersonate a famous Russian dancer named Madame Noskerova and perform at a party hosted by Mrs. Ten Brock.

+At the party, she enters and performs "Wild Rose", after which she goes to the back to talk to Blair.
+They sing "If I'm Dreaming (Don't Wake Me too Soon)".
+Mrs. Ten Brock overhears them and plans to announce Blair's engagement.
+When Pops Stendorff discovers that Sally is missing, he calls the police and storms into the party, intending to take her back to the inn for a performance.
+Mrs. Ten Brock kicks him out and tells Madame Noskerova to continue dancing, but announces Blair's engagement beforehand.
+Sally feels hurt and blows her cover, and Mrs. Ten Brock throws her out.

 Sally is devastated but later learns that she has been discovered by Florenz Ziegfeld, a guest at the party.
-Sally's manager presents her with a contract to star in Ziegfeld's next follies show on Broadway.
-After a successful opening night, Sally is visited in her dressing room by Pop Stendorff with flowers and a card from Blair, who has ended his engagement with Marcia.
-She soon discovers that Blair is also there, and he requests her forgiveness.
+Mr. Hooper presents her with a contract to star in Ziegfeld's next follies show on Broadway.
+After a successful opening night, Sally is visited in her dressing room by Pops Stendorff with flowers and a card from Blair, who has ended his engagement with Marcia.
+She is surprised when she discovers that Blair is also there, and he requests her forgiveness.
 Later, Sally and Blair emerge from a church after being married.
 Photographers rush them, urging them to kiss.